FlynnOConnell/PremierSuite/README.md

 > Other community-made **bakkesmod** plugins available [here](https://bakkesplugins.com/).

+Any and all help is welcome for updates and features.
+Feel free to ask questions about the codebase on discord: Neuro#0618

 ### Custom Training Variables (C-Vars)

 Just like you can change variables in bakkesmod i.e. ballspeed, trajectory, starting vector: